Whether you’re setting up a personal profile or using Instagram for your business, seeing zero followers can be a major downer.

 Instagram accounts with less than 1,000 followers tend to have an average 8% engagement rate.
 If you’re unsure where your account falls, check out Ninjalitics – a great tool for spying on your competition too.

-Have you ever noticed than when you scroll through your Facebook newsfeed, you tend to see the same faces?
+Have you ever noticed that when you scroll through your Facebook newsfeed, you tend to see the same faces?
 That’s because although you may have 300 friends, you don’t engage with every single one of them daily.
 So, naturally, Facebook shows the accounts of those whose posts you like/comment on the most.

 Instagram works in a very similar way.
 When you first start out and follow just a few accounts, your feed has few profiles to look for content from.
 When your ‘following’ number grows, you’ll begin to see a mixture of accounts you engage with more.